PowerShell Pro Tools

 Out-GridView support for VS Code.
 Pipe your data directly to Out-VSCodeGridView and view it in the VS Code web view.

 The Package As Executable command creates a new package.psd1 file and invokes the Merge-Script cmdlet from the PowerShell Pro Tools module.
 You can update the package.psd1 file to change the root script, include modules and configure options like obfuscation and .NET version

-PowerShell Pro Tools provides a stand-alone Windows Forms Designer that can be opened via VS Code.
+PowerShell Pro Tools provides a stand-alone Windows Forms and WPF Designer that can be opened via VS Code.
 It will generate designer code and event handlers for your PS1 files.